Durant and Cheryl ImbodenDurant & Cheryl Imboden's

 photoThe Restaurant.
 The ship's dining room is on the Main Deck and serves five-course dinners from 7:30 to 9:30 pm.
 The atmosphere is elegant without being formal (no suits or gowns required).
 I was more than pleased with the quality of the food, and I didn't hear any complaints about the generous portions.
 See sample menu.

 The Bistro.
-The Wind Surf's 124-seat alternative restaurant is located on the Star Deck, the highest passenger deck on the ship.
+Wind Surf's 124-seat alternative restaurant is located on the Star Deck, the highest passenger deck on the ship.
 The Bistro is a steakhouse on four nights out of seven; the remaining three evenings have French, Italian, and Indonesian themes.
 Dinner is by reservation only, but there's no additional charge.
 See sample menu.

 The Veranda, an attractive self-service restaurant just aft of The Bistro, offers breakfast and lunch.
 In warm weather, you can take your meal outdoors, where waiters serve drinks and a grill station cooks burgers and other sandwiches to order.
 On most days, the Veranda has both a regular buffet line and a theme buffet such as Italian, Spanish, Greek, Mexican, or the popular Lobster Lunch.